EARLY LOS ANGELES STREET LIGHTS

 1 / 2 / 3 / next / single page

 (1869)* - View of Calle Principal (now Main Street) looking north with the Old Plaza Church seen on the left.
-To the right is the Los Angeles Plaza (square at the time) with two gas lamps, one on each of its corners.
-These were the first gas lamps installed in the City of Los Angeles.
+The Los Angeles Plaza appears to the right with gas lamps marking two corners of the square.

 Historical Notes